ccammack/ccammack.com/content/posts/back-up-zfs-to-a-removable-drive-using-zxfer/index.md

 tags: ["FreeBSD", "ZFS", "Backups"]
 ---

-The [**zxfer**](https://www.freebsd.org/cgi/man.cgi?query=zxfer) shell script wraps the **zfs send** and **receive** commands and provides one of the easiest ways to back up a ZFS-based system to a remote server, but the command also works just as well to back up data to a local hard drive.
+The [`zxfer`](https://www.freebsd.org/cgi/man.cgi?query=zxfer) shell script wraps the `zfs send` and `zfs receive` commands and provides one of the easiest ways to back up a ZFS-based system to a remote server.
-Run **zpool scrub** after making the backup to detect bit rot, rotate through several drives to maintain multiple copies of the data and store them off-site to create a reliable and inexpensive backup solution.
+It also works just as well to back up data to a local hard drive.
+Run `zpool scrub` on the backup drives to detect bit rot, rotate through several drives to maintain multiple copies of the data and store them off-site to create a reliable and inexpensive backup solution.

 <!--more-->

-This example assumes that the system generates snapshots using [zfs-auto-snapshot](/posts/schedule-zfs-snapshots-using-zfs-auto-snapshot/) and it will not work properly without them.
+This example assumes that the system generates snapshots using [`zfs-auto-snapshot`](/posts/schedule-zfs-snapshots-using-zfs-auto-snapshot/) and it will not work properly without them.
 It also assumes that the backup partition will be GELI-encrypted, which is wise for backups stored at an off-site location.
 Finally, it assumes that the backup target will be a ZFS pool.
-If ZFS cannot be used on the target device for some compelling reason, it would be better to select another backup solution or possibly even [rsync](https://www.freebsd.org/cgi/man.cgi?query=rsync).
+If ZFS cannot be used on the target device for some compelling reason, it would be better to select another backup solution or possibly even [`rsync`](https://www.freebsd.org/cgi/man.cgi?query=rsync).

-To get started, confirm that the system contains some snapshots using **zfs list -t**, then find and install **zxfer**.
+To get started, confirm that the system contains some snapshots using `zfs list -t`, then find and install `zxfer`.

 {{< highlight txt >}}
 $ su